-Here's how a Michigan driver’s license restoration or clearance case is handled in our office, from your first call through winning back your license:
+Here's how, as Michigan driver’s license restoration lawyers, a reinstatement or clearance case is handled in our office, from your first call through winning back your license:

 There are a few criteria that must be met before we can be your Michigan drivers license restoration attorneys.